 Application Target Due Dates

 For applicants to thesis/dissertation-based programs who wish to be considered for any scholarships or fellowships offered through the Graduate School, application submission target dates are December 1 for admission in the next Fall Semester (applications will not be accepted after January 1).
 The Department of Biological Sciences (DBS) is no longer considering thesis/dissertation-based program applications for Spring semester entry.
-Applications to non-thesis programs will be reviewed on a rolling basis past these target dates but applicant files received after March 1 for fall admission and October 1 for spring admission may not receive full consideration for fellowships or scholarships.
-The application must include all of the materials required by the Graduate School and the Department (described above) before it can be considered.
-To inquire about the status of your application, you may telephone the Graduate Secretary at (806) 742-2715 or send an e-mail message to firstname.lastname@example.org.
+Applications to non-thesis programs will be reviewed on a rolling basis for spring/summer/fall entry.
+However, applicants should contact the department before applying for non-thesis programs to make sure applications are still being considered.
+Applications to all programs must include all of the materials required by the Graduate School and the Department (described above) before it can be considered.
+To inquire about the status of your application, you may telephone the Graduate Secretary at (806) 742-2715 or send an e-mail message to email@example.com.

 The Graduate School and the Department provide fellowships or scholarships awarded on a competitive basis.
 More information can be found at the Graduate Fellowship and Scholarships page.

 Teaching assistantships are awarded on a competitive basis from the Department of Biological Sciences.
 Offers are not made until after the admission decision has been made by the Graduate program.
 All international students for whom English is a second language are required by the State of Texas to attend an English language workshop that is held on campus in July.
 You must pass an evaluation of ability to speak English before you can teach at any Texas university.

 Individual faculty members may be able to offer research assistantships based on the extent of their current research funding.
 Contact your prospective Major Advisor to inquire about this possibility.

 Overview of Program Requirements:

 Thesis-Based M.Sc. in Biology or Microbiology: Requirements for completing the thesis M.S. degree include 30 credit hours of coursework, completion of a research project under faculty mentorship, a writen research thesis, and passage of a final oral examination.